Science & Research

 - Product: Enter product name identical to that found on the first page of the FD-431.

-- Sample No.: Enter the FACTS assigned sample number.
+- Sample No.: The FACTS assigned sample number.
 This number should be identical to that on the FD-431.

 - Body: The body on the FD-431a can be used for the following: